 You want to build on the experience you already have in the built environment sector and gain a formal qualification

 All about the course

-You will study four 15 credit taught modules in each of your first two trimesters, these are designed to give you the core knowledge required in construction management.
-In the final trimester, you will undertake a dissertation worth 60 credits.
+- Full-time students will complete four 15-credit taught modules in each of of the first two trimesters on campus.
+In the final trimester, you will complete a dissertation worth 60 credits.